 4. Employee mental health & wellbeing

-It's been a bumpy year for many employees, some of whom may have faced challenging situations at home, struggled to work remotely in shared accommodation or had to balance work with home-schooling or caring responsibilities.
-Inevitably, this has had an adverse impact on mental health and wellbeing which may continue well into the new year.
+It's been a bumpy time for many employees, some of whom may have faced challenging situations at home, struggled to work remotely in shared accommodation or had to balance work with home-schooling or caring responsibilities.
+Inevitably, this has harmed mental health and wellbeing, which may continue well into 2021.

-Companies will need to consider how to move away from the traditional model of physical wellbeing that emphasises injury and accident prevention to a more holistic approach which incorporates mental wellbeing and focuses on preventing stress, burnout and conflict
+Companies will need to consider how to move away from the traditional physical well-being model that emphasises injury and accident prevention to a more holistic approach that incorporates mental well-being and focuses on preventing stress, burnout, and conflict.

-Whilst COVID-19 has been a threat for ordinary people, for professional criminals, it’s a major opportunity – especially when it comes to fraud.
+While COVID-19 has been a threat for ordinary people, it’s a major opportunity for professional criminals, especially when it comes to fraud.

 In fact, as far back as June, this was being acknowledged.
 A survey carried out by LIMRA showed that 42% of its respondents had already experienced increases in attempted fraud.
 For attacks related to account takeover fraud specifically, that figure was even higher, at 47%.

-- And further attempts to exploit remote working models where individuals are not able to interact with fellow workers directly, and real time monitoring for fraud activity is much more difficult.
-Individuals working alone are more vulnerable to exploitation by fraudsters and may be not realise that they have allowed fraud to take place before it is too late.
+- And further attempts to exploit remote working models where individuals cannot interact with fellow workers directly and real-time monitoring for fraud activity is much more difficult.
+Individuals working alone are more vulnerable to exploitation by fraudsters and may not realise that they have allowed fraud to occur before it is too late.

-There is no doubt that the FCA is going to keep a close eye on the ways in which firms operate their anti-fraud controls in future.
-In the 2020/2021 business plan, the FCA has reinforced its commitment to fighting financial crime and intends to keep up the pressure of enforcement action where necessary.
+There is no doubt that the FCA will keep a close eye on how firms operate their anti-fraud controls in the future.
+In the 2020/2021 business plan, the FCA reinforced its commitment to fighting financial crime and intends to keep up the pressure of enforcement action where necessary.

 6. Big data & people analytics

-The year 2021 is going to see a continued focus on a major change in the ways in which data is collected from firms and subsequently analysed.
+The year 2021 will see a continued focus on a major change in how data is collected from firms and subsequently analysed.

-Financial sector regulators, the FCA and the PRA, have published data strategies which aim for better use of intelligence to identify areas of harm and rectify them quicker.
+Financial sector regulators, the FCA and the PRA, have published data strategies that aim for better use of intelligence to identify areas of harm and rectify them more quickly.
 Also, to improve the power of data analytics.
-This is taking place against a backdrop of an increasing number of firms to regulate, especially in the FCA’s case.
+This is taking place against a backdrop of an increasing number of regulated firms, especially in the FCA's case.